ENG517/Procedure/RavindranH/p-possystem-applydiscountsandsales.md

 # Applying Discount on Products in Odoo POS System

-This guide teaches you how to apply discounts and offers on products in the Odoo POS system.
+This article teaches you how to apply discounts and offers on products in the Odoo POS system.

 ## Prerequisites
 Before you proceed to apply discounts on a product, make sure: